-The University of Alabama Forensic Council will host the annual Hall of Fame High School Forensics Tournament on January 13 and 14, 2017.
+The University of Alabama Forensic Council will host the annual Hall of Fame High School Forensics Tournament on January 19th and 20th, 2024.
 We are confident that the tournament will provide an excellent competitive and educational experience for your students.
 In the past, the competition has been of the highest caliber.
 With your school in attendance, we can continue to offer the best in competition.
+Our tournament will serve as a NIETOC bid tournament for the 2024 National Individual Events Tournament of Champions.